 MS. ROBINSON (48) has been a Director of the Company since June 1996.
-Ms. Robinson has been Chairman and Chief Executive Officer of Robinson Lerer & Montgomery, LLC, a New York City strategic communications consulting firm, since May 1996.
+Ms. Robinson has been Chairman of Robinson Lerer & Montgomery, LLC, a New York City strategic communications consulting firm, since May 1996.
+Ms. Robinson was Chief Executive Officer of Robinson Lerer & Montgomery, from May 1996 until January 2002.
 In March 2000, Robinson Lerer & Montgomery was acquired by Young & Rubicam Inc. ("Y&R") and Ms. Robinson has served as Vice Chairman of Y&R since March 2000.
 In October 2000, Y&R was acquired by the WPP Group plc.
 For more than five years prior to May 1996 she was Chairman of the Board and Chief Executive Officer of Robinson Lerer Sawyer Miller Group, or its predecessors.
 Ms. Robinson is a trustee of Mt.
 Sinai NYU Health.

 MR. SEMEL (58) has been a Director of the Company since June 1996.
-Mr. Semel has been Chairman of Windsor Media, Inc., Los Angeles, a diversified media company, since October 1999.
+Mr. Semel has been Chairman and Chief Executive Officer of Yahoo!
+Inc. ("Yahoo!") since May 2001.
+He was Chairman of Windsor Media, Inc., Los Angeles, a diversified media company, from October 1999 until April 2001.
 He was Chairman of the Board and Co-Chief Executive Officer of the Warner Bros.
 Division of Time Warner Entertainment LP ("Warner Brothers"), Los Angeles, from March 1994 until October 1999 and of Warner Music Group, Los Angeles, from November 1995 until October 1999.
 For more than ten years prior to that he was President of Warner Brothers or its predecessor, Warner Bros.
-Inc. Mr. Semel is also a Director of Polo Ralph Lauren Corporation, which files reports pursuant to the Exchange Act.
-Effective May 1, 2001, Mr. Semel will become Chairman and Chief Executive Officer of Yahoo!
-Inc., which files reports pursuant to the Exchange Act.
+Inc. Mr. Semel is also a Director of the following corporations which file reports pursuant to the Exchange Act: Yahoo! and Polo Ralph Lauren Corporation.

-MS. STEWART (59) has been a Director of the Company since June 1996.
+MS. STEWART (60) has been a Director of the Company since June 1996.
 Ms. Stewart is the Chairman of the Board and Chief Executive Officer of Martha Stewart Living Omnimedia, Inc., New York City (formerly Martha Stewart Living Omnimedia, LLC, New York City).
 She has been an author, founder of the magazine Martha Stewart Living, creator of a syndicated television series, a syndicated newspaper column and a catalog company, and a lifestyle consultant and lecturer for more than the past five years.
-Ms. Stewart is a Director of Martha Stewart Living Omnimedia, Inc., which files reports pursuant to the Exchange Act.
+Ms. Stewart is also a Director of Martha Stewart Living Omnimedia, Inc., which files reports pursuant to the Exchange